-Application by the Independent State of Samoa for membership of the Agency
+Application by the Federation of Saint Christopher (Saint Kitts) and Nevis for membership of the Agency

-- (a) Having received the recommendation of the Board of Governors that the Independent State of Samoa should be approved for membership of the Agency,1 and - (b) Having considered the application of the Independent State of Samoa for membership in the light of Article IV.B of the Statute, - 1.
-Approves the Independent State of Samoa for membership of the Agency; and - 2.
-Determines, pursuant to Financial Regulation 5.092, that in the event of the Government of the Independent State of Samoa becoming a Member of the Agency during the remainder of 2020 or in 2021 it shall be assessed as appropriate: - (a) For an advance or advances to the Working Capital Fund, in accordance with Financial Regulation 7.043; and - (b) For a contribution or contributions towards the Agency's Regular Budget, in accordance with the principles and arrangements the Conference has established for the assessment of Members for such contributions.4
+- (a) Having received the recommendation of the Board of Governors that the Federation of Saint Christopher (Saint Kitts) and Nevis should be approved for membership of the Agency, and - (b) Having considered the application of the Federation of Saint Christopher (Saint Kitts) and Nevis for membership in the light of Article IV.B of the Statute, - 1.
+Approves the Federation of Saint Christopher (Saint Kitts) and Nevis for membership of the Agency; and - 2.
+Determines, pursuant to Financial Regulation 5.09, that in the event of the Federation of Saint Christopher (Saint Kitts) and Nevis becoming a Member of the Agency during the remainder of 2021 or in 2022 it shall be assessed as appropriate: - (a) For an advance or advances to the Working Capital Fund, in accordance with Financial Regulation 7.04; and - (b) For a contribution or contributions towards the Agency's Regular Budget, in accordance with the principles and arrangements the Conference has established for the assessment of Members for such contributions.